-Services are integrated with Cloud Foundry by implementing a documented API for which the Cloud Controller is the client, called the Service Broker API.
-This should not be confused with the Cloud Controller API, often used to refer to the version of Cloud Foundry itself.
-When one refers to “Cloud Foundry v2”, they are referring to the version of the Cloud Controller API.
-The Service Broker API is versioned independently of the Cloud Controller API.
+Services are integrated with Cloud Foundry by using a documented API for which the Cloud Controller is the client, called the Service Broker API.
+This cannot be confused with the Cloud Controller API (CAPI), often used to refer to the version of Cloud Foundry.
+The Service Broker API is versioned independently of CAPI.

-“Service broker” is the term that refers to a component of the service which implements the Service Broker API.
+The component of the service that uses the Service Broker API is called the service broker.
 This component was formerly referred to as a service gateway.
-However, as traffic between apps and services does not flow through the service broker, the term “gateway” caused confusion.
+However, as traffic between apps and services does not flow through the service broker, the term caused confusion.
 Although “gateway” still appears in old code, the term “broker” is used in conversation, in new code, and in documentation.

 How a service is implemented is up to the service provider or developer.
 Cloud Foundry only requires that the service provider implement the Service Broker API.
 A broker can be implemented as a separate app, or by adding the required HTTP endpoints to an existing service.

-Because Cloud Foundry only requires that a service implements the Service Broker API in order to be available to Cloud Foundry end users, many deployment models are possible.
+Because Cloud Foundry only requires that a service implements the Service Broker API to be available to Cloud Foundry end users, many deployment models are possible.
 The following are examples of valid deployment models:

 - Entire service packaged and deployed by BOSH alongside Cloud Foundry